 - The Maglia Rosa, leaders’ pink jersey, has been awarded since the 1931 edition.
 The jersey’s color is derived from the pink pages of sponsor La Gazzetta dello Sport.

 - The narrowest winning margin: in 1948, just 11 seconds separated race winner Fiorenzo Magni and the second finisher Ezio Cecchi.

 - The youngest winner: Fausto Coppi (1940), 20 years, eight months and 25 days.

 - The oldest winner: Fiorenzo Magni (1955), 34 years, six months

 - Most stage wins in a single event: Alfredo Binda (12 victories out of the 15 stages in 1927).

 - The Giro has been led from start to finish on four occasions: Costante Girardengo was the first in 1919 followed by Alfredo Binda in 1927.
 Nearly half a century would pass before Eddy Merckx repeated the feat in 1973 and then Gianni Bugno became the latest in 1990.

-There was a black jersey (maglia nera) between 1496 and 1951: it was awarded as a symbolic prize given to the last man to finish the race within the time limit.
+- There was a black jersey (maglia nera) between 1496 and 1951: it was awarded as a symbolic prize given to the last man to finish the race within the time limit.
 The black jersey was reintroduced in the 2018 edition of the race.

 - Sykes, Herbie.
 Maglia Rosa – Triumph and tragedy at the Giro d’Italia.
 London: Rouleur Limited, 2011